jan-dh/md-blog/src/pages/updating-to-babel-7.4/index.md

 ## Core-js 3

-As we learned in a previous article `@babel/preset-env` takes care of what transforms should be applied and `@babel/polyfill` provides polyfills to make sure all browsers you defined in your browserlist are supported.
+As we learned in the [Working with babel 7 and Wepack - post](https://www.thebasement.be/working-with-babel-7-and-webpack/), `@babel/preset-env` takes care of what transforms should be applied and `@babel/polyfill` provides polyfills to make sure all browsers you defined in your browserlist are supported.

 All those polyfills that were provided in `@babel/polyfill` were provided by a package called `core-js`, maintained by [Denis Pushkarev](https://github.com/zloirock).

 Babel 7.4 uses the newest version of this package, `core-js@3`, which is incompatible with the previous version (`core-js@2`), so we will have to make some changes to our config.

 ### Updating your config
-So in able to get your setup working with Babel 7.4 there are some things you have to adjust
+So in order to get your setup working with Babel 7.4 there are some things you have to adjust

 -  First of all, install the latest version of `core-js`